 I'm reading a book with the kids now at night about how an acorn gets to the ground and then becomes a tree.

-And it's like that's what it is.
+And it's like, that's what it is.

 Like you keep doing this over and over.

-Well, that acorn's gonna fall, right?
+Well, that acorn's going to fall, right?

-That that's the endless debate, right?
+That's the endless debate, right?

 Like people have had this for years and years and years.